itsschwer/tradesteal/README.md

 The main objective of this is the ability to reduce the number of villagers that need to be kept by replacing unwanted trades with desired ones *(e.g. merging an Enchanted Book trade onto a librarian to replace a Book and Quill trade)*.

 ### Balancing
-This primarily aims to be a quality-of-life feature, however, some minor balancing considerations were made:
+This datapack primarily aims to provide a quality-of-life feature, however, some minor balancing considerations were made:
-- the donor villager is killed in the process *(see [Mechanics § Trade Stealing](#trade-stealing))*.
+- the donor villager is killed in the process *(see [Mechanics](#mechanics))*.
 - the recipient villager becomes unable to unlock new trades
     - *∴ players need to max out the level of the villager before trade stealing in order to maximise the number of available slots*